The Colour Room

-Background
+Synopsis

-Despite resistance, Clarice Cliff persisted in suggesting her ideas while working on the factory floor of potteries.
-Instead of mastering one skill improve her earnings, she started one apprenticeship as an enameller, then another as a lithographer at another factory to learn all the tricks of the trade.
-As someone supporting her widowed mother and sister, she risked destitution by changing jobs so often.
-All the factories still had Victorian perceptions of what women wanted, producing twee pottery with rosebuds.
-Cliff then got a job as apprentice modeller at another factory, a role rarely taken by a woman, apprenticed to designer, Fred Ridgeway.
-Fortunately the factory owner, Colley Shorter, appreciated her talent.
-Because of the 1926 miner’s strike, there was not enough material to make pots.
-Cliff knew that there was a huge stock of undecorated sub-standard goods.
-She covered up the imperfections with bright Art Deco-style patterns, instead of traditional designs, thereby creating her Art Deco Bizarre range.
-During the Great Depression, the factory survived because of her designs.
-She embarked on an affair with Shorter, (eventually they married after his wife's death in 1940).
-The skeptical head salesman took the goods to a shop in Oxford because they had a female buyer.
+Despite resistance, Clarice Cliff persisted in suggesting her ideas while working on the factory floor in potteries.
+Instead of mastering one skill to improve her earnings, she started one apprenticeship as an enameller, and then another as a lithographer at another factory to learn different aspects of production.
+Although supporting her widowed mother and her sister, she risked destitution by changing jobs so often.
+All of the potteries still had Victorian perceptions of what women wanted in terms of design.

+Cliff then got a job at another pottery as an apprentice modeller, a role rarely taken by a woman, and became apprenticed to designer Fred Ridgeway.
+The factory owner, Colley Shorter, appreciated her talent.
+Because of the 1926 general strike, there was not enough material to make new ceramics.
+Cliff knew that there was a huge stock of undecorated sub-standard ceramics held in the pottery.
+She covered up the imperfections on them with bright Art Deco-style patterns, thereby creating her Bizarre range.
+The sceptical head salesman for the pottery took the ceramics to a shop in Oxford because it had a female buyer.
 The shop bought the entire stock.
-Shorter and Cliff engaged in intense marketing aimed at women with celebrity endorsements to make the range fashionable.
+Shorter and Cliff subsequently carried out marketing aimed at women, with celebrity endorsements to make the range fashionable.
+During the Great Depression, the factory survived because of sales of pottery carrying Cliff's designs.
+She embarked on an affair with Shorter, and eventually they married after his wife's death in 1940.

 Cast

 Production

 The film was developed by Caspian Films, Sky Cinema, and Creative England with Thembisa Cochrane and Georgie Paget producing and Neil Jones co-producing.
 Laura Grange of Sky, Paul Ashton of Creative England, and David Gilbery, Charlie Dorfman, and Marlon Vogelgesang of Media Finance Capital are executive producing.
 It is directed by Claire McCarthy and written by Claire Peate.

 It was announced in March 2021 that Phoebe Dynevor would play Cliff with Matthew Goode starring alongside her as Colley Shorter.
 Also cast were Kerry Fox, David Morrissey, Darci Shaw, and Luke Norris.

-Principal photography took place on location in Stoke-on-Trent and Birmingham.
+Principal photography took place on location in Stoke-on-Trent, Birmingham and The Black Country.
 Local papers reported crew at the Gladstone Pottery Museum in Longton.